UrbanIntelligenceLab/Exposure-Density-and-Neighborhood-Disparities-in-COVID-19-Infection-Risk/README.md

 # Summary
-This repository documents the data processing and analysis perform on the data to support the findings presented in the article **"Exposure Density and Neighborhood Disparities in COVID-19 Infection Risk"** published in *PNAS*.
+This repository documents the data processing and analysis code associated with the article **"Exposure Density and Neighborhood Disparities in COVID-19 Infection Risk"** published in *PNAS*.

 # Title: Exposure Density and Neighborhood Disparities in COVID-19 Infection Risk